 Symptoms and signs of systemic amyloidosis are nonspecific, often resulting in delays in diagnosis.
 Suspicion of amyloidosis should be increased in patients with a progressive multisystem disease process.

-Renal amyloid deposits typically occur in the glomerular membrane leading to proteinuria, but in about 15% of cases the tubules are affected, causing azotemia with minimal proteinuria.
-These processes can progress to nephrotic syndrome with marked hypoalbuminemia, edema, and anasarca or to end-stage renal disease.
+Renal amyloid deposits typically occur in the glomerular membrane leading to proteinuria, but in approximately 15% of cases the tubules are affected, causing azotemia with minimal proteinuria.
+These processes can progress to nephrotic syndrome with marked hypoalbuminemia, edema, and anasarca or to end-stage kidney disease.

 Hepatic involvement causes painless hepatomegaly, which may be massive.
 Liver tests typically suggest intrahepatic cholestasis with elevation of alkaline phosphatase and later bilirubin, although jaundice is rare.
 Occasionally, portal hypertension develops, with resulting esophageal varices and ascites.